 — Janie Victoria Ward, author of The Skin We're In

 “Taught by America captures the way one relentless woman confronts her own privilege, suggests the impact Teach for America has on schools struggling with the effects of poverty, and finally, most poignantly, illustrates how Sentilles’s students reveal her own search for justice as a kind of faith.”

-author, In the Deep Heart's Core
+— Michael Johnston, author of In the Deep Heart's Core